Your Divorce Holiday Survival Guide

 - Meditations and Mantras to Help You Stay Positive During Divorce

-Would you like to come up with a self-care plan you’ll actually stick to?
-Then, download our Self-Care Worksheet.
-First, we’ll challenge you to commit to a time frame.
-(Because if it doesn’t get scheduled, it doesn’t get done, right?)
-Then we’ll ask you a series of questions about how you’re feeling and the areas you feel most in need of a little pick me up.
-And then we’ll walk you through steps for picking the perfect self-care activity for where you are right now.
+Would you like to come up with a self-care plan you'll actually stick to?
+Then download our Self-Care Worksheet.
+First, we'll challenge you to commit to a timeframe.
+(Because if it doesn't get scheduled, it doesn't get done, right?)
+Then, we'll ask you a series of questions about how you're feeling and the areas you feel most in need of a little pick-me-up.
+Finally, we'll walk you through the steps for picking the perfect self-care activity for where you are right now.

-If you like that worksheet and you want a tool for focusing on the New Year ahead and all you want to accomplish as you head into your next chapter, download and print our Goal-Setting Worksheet.
+If you like that worksheet and want a tool for focusing on the new year ahead and all you want to accomplish, download and print our Goal-Setting Worksheet.
 Focusing on the future is a terrific way to remind yourself that this period in your life is temporary.
-You will get past this, you will move on to your next amazing chapter, and there’s absolutely no reason that you can’t start working toward that chapter right now.
+You will get past this, you will move on to your next amazing chapter, and there's absolutely no reason you can't start working toward that chapter right now.

-- Say No: If you don’t want to go to every holiday event or party – just don’t.
-It’s okay.
+- Say no: If you don't want to go to every holiday event or party, just don't.
+It's okay.
 Your friends will still love you.
-And if they don’t, heck – they aren’t good for you anyhow.
+And if they don't, they aren't good for you anyhow.

-- Bye Felicia: Leave guilt behind.
-You are doing the best you can and that’s good enough.
-You don’t have to be perfect.
-In fact, maybe you can find some freedom in the “imperfect.”
+- Bye, Felicia: Leave the guilt behind.
+You are doing the best you can, and that's good enough.
+You don't have to be perfect.

 - Offline is the new luxury: Social media comparisons suck.
-If you can’t scroll through SM without getting sad, jealous, etc. – find something else to do – listen to podcasts, browse at the bookstore, take a walk or get creative.
+If you can' scroll through SM without getting sad or jealous, find something else to do.
+Listen to podcasts, browse at the bookstore, take a walk, or get creative.

 Just a couple of weeks to go, and then we'll move on to a new year, and a new you.
 You can do this.
 And we're here to help.